KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 **Zenon**
 The Unknown Principle (UP).
-The ungraspable precursor to all being —
+The ungraspable horizon by which being becomes conceivable —
 utterly incomprehensible, ineffable, and undefinable.

 🕳️ ⧞ ⟀ ⟁ ⸮